top of page

 • Texture matching and finishing

-Damage caused by plumbing or repipe work or water exposure often requires more involved repair and finishing.
+• Damage caused by plumbing work, repiping, or water exposure often requires more involved repair and finishing to achieve a consistent result.

 📍 Ceiling Repair in Simi Valley & Ventura County